vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 THE TITLE It is called Tantrāloka because it enlightens its reader on the path pointed out by the Tantras.

-"Alokam āsādya yadiyam eşa Lokah sukham sañcarita kriyāsu."
+"Alokam āsādya yadiyam eṣa Lokah sukham sañcarita kriyāsu."
 T. A., Ah.
 37, (MS.)

 THE PLACE OF AND THE OCCASION FOR ITS COMPOSITION.